 Maximum Contract Term: January 1, 2020 through December 31, 2026.

 The effective date of this Contract is the first day of the Maximum Contract Term as specified on the final statement of award.
 The initial term of this agreement is 12 weeks for the completion of the Proof of Concept.
-At the end of the initial term, one Contract will be extended for the balance of the Maximum Contract Period.
+At the end of the initial term, one Contract will be extended for the balance of the Maximum Contract Term upon written notice to Contractor prior to the expiration of the initial term.

 6.11.2 Contract Services Transition.
-Upon termination of this Contract for whatever reason (expiration, termination, or transfer), the Contractor will:
+Upon notice of termination of this Contract for whatever reason (expiration, termination, or transfer), the Contractor will:

 (a) Assist PEBA to ensure an orderly transfer of responsibility and continuity of those services required under the terms of the Contract to an organization designated by PEBA, if requested in writing;

-(b) Advise PEBA of the extent to which performance has been completed through the date of expiration or termination and deliver to PEBA whatever Work Product and deliverables then exist;
+(b) Advise PEBA of the extent to which performance has been completed through the date of expiration or termination;

-(c) Promptly refund any fees and expenses paid in advance to Contractor;

-(d) Continue to provide access to all Software, Licenses, and the BAS System until notified by PEBA the access is no longer needed; and
+(c) Continue to provide access to the Licensed Programs until the earlier of notification by PEBA the access is no longer needed or the effective date of termination or expiration; and

-(e) Coordinate with PEBA to return property belonging to PEBA, including, without limitation any information that is confidential to PEBA.
+(d) Coordinate with PEBA to return property belonging to PEBA, including, without limitation any information that is confidential to PEBA.

 6.11.3 Termination Due to Unavailability of Funds.
 Payment and performance obligations for succeeding fiscal periods will be subject to the availability and appropriation of funds therefore.
-When funds are not appropriated or otherwise made available to support continuation of performance in a subsequent fiscal period, the Contract will be terminated for convenience.
+When funds are not appropriated or otherwise made available to support continuation of performance in a subsequent fiscal period, the Contract will be terminated for convenience pursuant to Section 6.11.4 below.

 6.11.4 Termination for Convenience.

 (a) Termination.
-The Procurement Officer may terminate this Contract in whole or in part, for the convenience of the State.
+The Procurement Officer may terminate this Contract in whole or in part, for the convenience of the State upon fifteen (15) days’ advance note to Contractor.
 The Procurement Officer will give written notice of the termination to the Contractor specifying the part of the Contract terminated and when termination becomes effective.

 (b) Contractor’s Obligations.
 The Contractor will incur no further obligations in connection with the terminated work and on the date set in the notice of termination the Contractor will stop work to the extent specified.
-The Contractor will also terminate outstanding orders and subcontracts as they relate to the terminated work.
-The Contractor will include Termination for Convenience provisions in its subcontracts and purchase orders and Contractor’s failure to include such provisions shall not cause the state to incur additional liability for termination in excess of the allowable amounts of this provision.
+The Contractor will also terminate outstanding orders and subcontracts as they relate to the terminated work..
 The Contractor will settle the liabilities and claims arising out of the termination of subcontracts and orders connected with the terminated work.
-The Procurement Officer may direct the Contractor to assign the Contractor’s right, title, and interest under terminated orders or subcontracts to the State.
+The Contractor will work in good faith with the State to facilitate the assignment of Contractor’s right, title, and interest under terminated orders or subcontracts to the State.
 The Contractor must still complete the work not terminated by the notice of termination and may incur obligations as are necessary to do so.

 (c) Right to Deliverables.
-The Procurement Officer may require the Contractor to transfer title and deliver to the State in the manner and to the extent directed by the Procurement Officer: (a) any completed Deliverables and Materials; and (b) such partially completed Deliverables or Materials as Contractor has specifically produced, specially acquired, or licensed for the performance of the terminated part of this Contract.
-The Contractor will, upon direction of the Procurement Officer, protect and preserve property in the possession of the Contractor in which the State has an interest.
-Utilization of this Section in no way implies that the State has breached the Contract by exercise of the Termination for Convenience Clause.
+The Procurement Officer may require the Contractor to transfer title and deliver to the State in the manner and to the extent directed by the Procurement Officer: (a) any completed Deliverables; and (b) such partially completed Deliverables as Contractor has specifically produced or specially acquired for the performance of the terminated part of this Contract without any obligation or liability on the part of Contractor with respect to the content, performance or operation of any incomplete Deliverable that remains incomplete as a result of an early termination.
+The Contractor will, upon direction of the Procurement Officer, protect and preserve Deliverables in the possession of the Contractor in which the State has an interest.

 (d) Compensation.